5 Ways a Poor Diet Can Worsen PCOS Symptoms and Make Weight Loss Harder

 Muscle is your metabolic engine, losing it makes weight management much harder.

 PCOS-friendly fix: Aim for around 20–30g of protein per meal, from foods like eggs, fish, Greek yoghurt, pulses, chicken or tofu.
-Start with breakfast, it sets the tone for your whole day.
+Start with these breakfast ideas.

 3. Skipping Meals or Eating Too Little = Hormonal Chaos